cablehead/vanilla/docs/api.rst

 .. py:method:: Hub.tcp.listen(port=0, host='127.0.0.1')

    Listens for TCP connections on *host* and *port*.
-If *port* is 0, it will listen on a randomonly available port.
+If *port* is 0, it will listen on a randomly available port.
 Returns a `Recver`_ which dispenses TCP connections::

         h = vanilla.Hub()